markfarnan/go-canvas/README.md

 - [ ] Unit tests - soon as I figure out how to do tests for WASM work.
 - [ ] Performance improvments in the image buffer copy - https://github.com/agnivade/shimmer/blob/c073303a81ab9a90b6fc14eb6d90c3a1b930025e/load_image_cb.go#L40 has been suggested as a place to start.
 - [ ] Detect if nothing has changed for the frame, and if so, don't even recopy the buffer, saving yet more time.
 May be usefull for layers that change less frequently.
+- [ ] Multiple draw / render frames to fix the 'incomplete image' problem.

 Others ?
 Feedback, suggestions etc welcome.
 I can be found on Gophers Slack, #Webassembly channel.